Sofia Richie Is ‘Lookin’ Like A Snack’ In Short Skirt On Instagram

 “First of all, you need to love yourself, cause that’s the only way you’re going to get by and be O.K. as an individual.
 But it’s important to make other people feel loved because you never know what they’re going through,” Sofia has said in the past.

 Recently, Sofia Richie celebrated her 21st birthday in Las Vegas with her friends.
-Her boyfriend of 2-years, Scott Disick, as well as her closest pals such as Kylie Jenner were in attendance in honor of her milestone birthday bash.
+Her boyfriend of two years, Scott Disick, as well as her closest pals, such as Kylie Jenner, were in attendance in honor of her milestone birthday bash.